Department of Molecular Microbiology and Immunology

 Comprehensive Examination

 As specified by University regulations, degree candidates must pass a comprehensive examination administered by the student's Graduate Committee.
-Students electing to do a thesis must successfully defend their thesis research before their Graduate Committee prior to the submission of the thesis to the Dean of the Graduate School for approval.
-Certain rules must be adhered to concerning the composition of the Master's Comprehensive Examination Committee and the Master’s Thesis Committee.
-Only tenured or tenure-track faculty members from UTSA can chair the Committee, and no more than one member of the Committee may be fixed-term track faculty or from another institution.
-Students who do not achieve the criteria (or necessary expectations) to pass the Comprehensive Examination can retake the comprehensive exam one additional time.
+Students who currently are not enrolled but intend to graduate must register for MMI 6801 Comprehensive Examination for the semester to apply for graduation.
+Certain rules must be adhered to concerning the composition of the Master's Comprehensive Examination Committee.
+Only Graduate Faculty members from UTSA can chair the Committee.
+Fixed-term track faculty from UTSA or from another institution can be a member of the committee when approved as Special Members of the Graduate Faculty.
+Students who do not meet the criteria (or necessary expectations) to pass the Comprehensive Examination can retake the comprehensive exam one additional time.

 Doctor of Philosophy Degree in Molecular Microbiology and Immunology